sschadt/hawaii-weather-data/README.md

 ### Temperature Analysis

-* Function called `calc_temps` accepts a start date and end date in the format `%Y-%m-%d` and returns the minimum, average, and maximum temperatures for that range of dates.
+* Function `calc_temps` accepts a start date and end date in the format `%Y-%m-%d`, returns the minimum, average, and maximum temperatures for that range of dates.

-* Used above function to calculate the min, avg, and max temperatures for trip using the matching dates from the previous year (i.e. use "2017-01-01" if your trip start date was "2018-01-01")
+* Above function calculates min, avg, and max temperatures for trip using the matching dates from the previous year (i.e. use "2017-01-01" if trip start date was "2018-01-01")

 * Plotted the min, avg, and max temperature from your previous query as a bar chart.

   * Used the average temperature as the bar height.
   * Used the peak-to-peak (tmax-tmin) value as the y error bar (yerr).

-## Step 4 - Climate App
+## 4 - Flask App

 Flask API based on above queries.